raspberrypilearning/unity-play-sound-collision/en/step_1.md

 --- /code ---

-**Save** and return to Unity.
+Save and return to Unity.

 Make sure that your ball is tagged with the 'Player' tag.

 Select the GameObject that you wish to add a sound to.

-Drag the `PlaySound` script onto the 'Add Component' area of the 'Inspector' window.
+Drag the `PlaySound` script onto the 'Add Component' area of the Inspector window.

-In the 'Inspector' window, click on 'Add Component'.
+In the Inspector window, click on 'Add Component'.

 Add an 'AudioSource' component.